ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Finally, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

-The same considerations as for the PUT request defined in {{configuration-resource-put}} hold also in this case, with respect to refreshing a possible registration of the link to the group-membership resource in the Resource Directory {{I-D.ietf-core-resource-directory}}.
+The same considerations as for the PUT request defined in {{configuration-resource-put}} hold also in this case, with respect to refreshing a possible registration of the link to the group-membership resource in the Resource Directory {{RFC9176}}.

 Example in custom CBOR: